Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Discovery.md

 ### Rate Limits

-To avoid spam and protect against unwanted behavior, the Thing Registry may implement rate limitations, and other limitations, to registrations and updates.
+A Thing Registry can receive queries from anyone on the federated network.
+To avoid being overwhelmed by queries (DDoS), it can apply a rate-limiting mechanism based on the authenticated sender address (Bare JID).
+The number of simultaneous outstanding, unresolved queries can thus be limited.
+It can also restrict access based on previous interactions, permitting temporal as well as permanent blocking of senders.
+An analysis of the queries sent by a sender can also be employed, identifying queries resulting in null responses, or too wide search parameters, use of  wildcards, etc., as an indication of scanning, and therefore a candidate for a temporal or permanent block.

 ### Authorized access

 Thing Registries may allow registration and updates of meta-data only from accounts connected to the same Broker as is hosting the Thing
 Registry.
-It may also restrict access based on privileges assigned to such accounts.
-Searching the Thing Registry should however be possible from clients connected to other Brokers, to maintain a searchable, interoperable and federated network of Things.
+They may also restrict access based on privileges assigned to such accounts.
+Domain-local searches of the Thing Registry should however be possible from clients connected to other Brokers, to maintain a searchable, interoperable and federated network of Things.

+While a Thing Registry can receive queries from any authenticated entity on the network, a DEBBY is accessible upwards only by connected and authenticated Brokers, and downwards, via the predefined Publish and Subscribe Node.
+This means it can employ rate limits of upward queries made by its child Brokers.
+On the other hand, child Brokers control the downward rate by limiting the number of queries they process out of those received from the DEBBY publish/subscribe node.

+### Discovery versus Access

+It is worth noting that discovering a device does not mean getting access to it or revealing more personal information about it than those the owner has not already agreed to publish.
+It only gives the network address (permitting the recipient to request access), and the meta-data the Owner and Thing have published in the Registry.
+The owner, via the provisioning service, has full control over who can access its devices, and what they can do with them.
+The owner can also revoke access at any time.